MaridProject/typedmap/README.md

 }
 ```

+## Create a typed map instance and put values

 ```java
 TypedByte8KeyMap<MyCommonKeyDomain, Number> map = new TypedByte8KeyMap<>();
 map.put(KEY1, 8); // you can put only Integer instances for KEY1